 Every command is different – some take no parameters, some take arrays, strings, integers, or a number of other things.
 To help accommodate this, you can add parameters to commands so that operators know what they need to be providing.
 You must give each parameter a name and they must be unique within that command.
 You can also indicate if the parameter is required or not.

 You can then specify what type of parameter it is from the following:

 - Choose One

 If you select "PayloadList", the user is given a dropdown list of already created (but not deleted) payloads to choose from as a template.
 The associated tasking can then take this to fetch the payload contents, send down the payload's UUID, or use it to generate a new payload based on the one selected.

 Lastly, if you choose File, then the user will be allowed to upload a file via the GUI when you type out the command.
-By default, the file contents are base64 encoded and used as part of the parameters.
-Ideally though, in the tasking file in the payload type container, the the file is registered in the database and swapped out for a file_id so that the agent can pull down the file in chunks if needed.
+By default, the file UUID is sent as the parameter so that you're ready to do file transfers via chunking.